Want to rank your new blog on Google search then you should learn some effective keyword research techniques.

 CPC shows the amount of money advertisers are willing to pay for an ad click in that keyword.
 CPC is also called pay per click (PPC).

-For Example, keywords like “Cloud hosting” has a CPC of 10$.
+For Example, keywords like “Cloud hosting” have a CPC of 10$.
 As cloud hosting is a profitable business, advertisers are willing to pay 10$ per ad click.

 But the main question is “Should I work on High CPC keywords?”

-After analysing all the aspects you sould know if the keyword is growing fast or dying slow.
-Search Voulume gives you the annual average and In couple of situation it can be misleading as some keywords are seasonal and has a very high search potential for a specific period of time.
+After analyzing all the aspects you should know if the keyword is growing fast or dying slow.
+Search Volume gives you the annual average and In a couple of situations, it can be misleading as some keywords are seasonal and have a very high search potential for a specific period of time.

 The best way to know that is Google trends.

-Let’s take an example of the keyword “PUBG” which is a fast growing multiplayer game.
-You can search the demand for these keywords in Google trends and target for that keyword for a specific time.
+Let’s take an example of the keyword “PUBG” which is a fast-growing multiplayer game.
+You can search the demand for these keywords in Google trends and target that keyword for a specific time.

 It also gives you an idea about several related queries in which traffic potential is growing rapidly.
 You can also get an idea of the traffic potential of that keyword in different countries.

-There are several other keyword research tools like Ahrefs, SEMrush and Moz are now showing past traffic potential of keywords.
+There are several other keyword research tools like Ahrefs, SEMrush, and Moz that are now showing the past traffic potential of keywords.
 But Google trends will help you do that for free and accurately.